olets/zsh-abbr/README.md

 abbr (--git-populate | -i)
 ```

 Add abbreviations for every Git alias available in the current session.
 WORDs are prefixed with `g`; EXPANSIONs are prefixed with `git[Space]`.
 Use the **--global** scope to create global abbreviations.
-Othewise, or if the **--universal** scope is used, the Git abbreviations will be universal.
+Otherwise, or if the **--universal** scope is used, the Git abbreviations will be universal.

 This command is useful for migrating from aliases to abbreviations.